qkmaxware/CsRender/docs/using.md

 TgaSerializer serializer = new TgaSerializer();
 var frameId = 0;

-// Save 30 frames of the animation to file foreach (var frame in animation.Take(30)) {
+// Save 30 frames of the animation to files foreach (var frame in animation.Take(30)) {
     using (var writer = new BinaryWriter($"render.{frameId++}.tga", FileMode.Create))) {
         serializer.Serialize(writer, frame.GetSampler());